 Specialty in Neurodivergent Clientele

 I specialize in therapy for neurodivergent clients using a range of modalities, content knowledge and experience to meet their diverse needs and help them achieve their therapeutic goals.
-As a neurodivergent therapist, I also have my own lived experience to draw from and work from a perspective that is affirming and nonjudgmental.
-I also appreciate that neurodivergent folx have their own unique strengths and neurodivergence is not something that needs to be ‘cured’.
+As a neurodivergent therapist, I also have my own lived experience to draw from and work from a perspective that is affirming and nonjudgmental, tailoring my approach to the unique needs of each individual.

 Before going into more detail, first lets clarify what neurodivergent means.
 In the book, “Neuroqueer Heresies”, Nick Walker defines “neurodiversity” as “diversity among minds”, but goes on to state that the term ‘mind’ encompasses everything from perception, cognition, emotion, memory, psyche and consciousness.
 Additionally, thanks to the field of neuroscience, we now understand how much of the ‘mind’ is an embodied phenomenon.
 Meaning the brain and body are not separate entities but instead are deeply intertwined with each other.

 Beyond the normal five senses we all learn about in school, there are three more sensory systems that are extremely important – interoception, proprioception, and the vestibular system; these latter three sensory systems greatly impact neurodivergent clients.
-Interoception is particularly important as it allows us to notice body sensations and how emotions feel in the body.
-It is also something that many neurodivergent clients struggle with and research shows that helping clients get their interoceptive sense online so they can feel emotions in an embodied way is very important for helping clients achieve positive outcomes in therapy.
+Interoception is particularly important as it allows us to notice internal body sensations and how emotions feel in the body.
+Many neurodivergent clients struggle with interoception and research shows that helping clients get their interoceptive sense online so they can feel emotions in their body is very important for helping clients achieve positive outcomes in therapy.
+Many neurodivergent clients also experience some degree of alexithymia, which can make it hard for them to identify and express emotions.
+The good news is that if clients are able to develop their interoceptive sense a bit, they are able to do successful emotional processing regardless of whether they can articulate their emotions easily or not.
+And for some, developing their interoceptive sense does help them begin to build their emotional awareness and their ability to express their emotions.

 Interventions like mindfulness activities and the Safe and Sound protocol can help develop interoceptive sense in neurodivergent clients.
-Therapy modalities that have a somatic focus, meaning there is a focus on noticing body sensations, can help develop interoceptive sense even further for neurodivergent clients who often really struggle with noticing subtle body sensations or conversely feel their body sensations too intensely and are overwhelmed by them.
+Therapy modalities that have a somatic focus, meaning there is a focus on noticing internal body sensations, can help develop interoceptive sense even further and allow clients to begin getting traction where they haven’t been able to before in therapy.

 Specialty in working with Dissociation, Shame, and Emotional Neglect